Home / Startups / Startup Programs / t:start/lab

 The venture builds on Prof. Charlotte Vogt’s pioneering work in operando spectroscopy and catalyst design to develop next generation catalytic technologies for the energy and sustainability markets.
 Its commercial goal is to translate deep fundamental insights in heterogeneous, homogeneous, and electro catalytic processes into scalable solutions for carbon dioxide valorization, nitrogen fixation, hydrogen production, and advanced waste to value systems.
 By leveraging state of the art molecular level understanding to optimize performance, efficiency, and durability, the venture aims to deliver high impact catalytic materials and processes for industrial partners seeking cleaner production pathways and reduced environmental footprints.
 Positioned at the intersection of chemistry, energy transition, and climate technologies, the initiative seeks to create commercially viable, science based innovations that can accelerate the shift toward sustainable fuels and circular chemical processes.

 Assoc.
-Prof. Shay Berlin
+Prof. Shai Berlin

 Targeted fluorescent and MRI-compatible probes for noninvasive multimodal imaging of diseases